Inevitable (Trey Songz EP)

 Inevitable is the debut extended play by R&B singer Trey Songz.
 It was released on November 28, 2011, his 27th birthday.
 It features five songs that were originally supposed to appear on his studio album, Chapter V, but didn't make the final cut.
-It has two promotional singles, "Top of the World" and "What I Be On" which features rapper and longtime collaborator Fabolous, but the only official single on Inevitable is "Sex Ain't Better Than Love".
+It has two promotional singles, "Top of the World" and "What I Be On", which features rapper and longtime collaborator Fabolous, but the only official single from Inevitable is "Sex Ain't Better Than Love".
 The album cover has a white background version of the cover art for his debut album, I Gotta Make It, the only difference being he has a low cut instead of his at the time signature cornrows.